nadia-polikarpova/cyclegg/liquidhaskell-proofs/README.md

   * Termination error
   * Tried to fix using list sum metric.
   * Commented out the function and replaced with `undefined`

-### Syntax error
-- Prop87NoCyclic.hs
-  * Something funky's going on in the definition of the prop with parentheses.
-  * Commented out everything below `mapT` since it would fail with termination anyway.
-- Prop88NoCyclic.hs
-  * Same as the above
-- Prop89NoCyclic.hs
-  * Same as the above

 ### Totality error
 - Prop61NoCyclic.hs